 As with each previous collaboration of Dungeons & Dragons and Magic: The Gathering, character creation gets a few unique additions.
 The owlin player race brings owlfolk to D&D, and fully incorporates them into Strixhaven as both fellow students and faculty.
 The new Strixhaven character backgrounds are interesting as they suppose characters have been preparing to become students of a particular college for some time.
 Each is given options beyond spellcasters for each college, making it clear that while Strixhaven and these backgrounds are not limited to only spellcasters, they are without a doubt the focus and intent.
 Each of these backgrounds grants characters with Spellcasting or Pact Magic additional spells on their spell list, as well as the Strixhaven Initiate feat, tied to their particular college, which grants two cantrips and a 1st-level spell.
 The addition of feats as a part of a background feels very strong, although the feats individually do not feel overpowered compared to other similar feats, such as those from Tasha’s Cauldron of Everything.

 Early iterations for character creation in Strixhaven were very different from the result we got in the final publication.
-First presented in an Unearthed Arcana, the very unique and original concepts saw subclasses completely rewritten for Strixhaven colleges, completely revitalizing the traditional mechanics of class and subclasses for 5th Edition.
+First presented in an Unearthed Arcana, the very unique and original concepts saw subclasses completely rewritten for Strixhaven colleges, completely revitalizing the traditional mechanics of class and subclasses for fifth edition.
 From progression to spell lists, everything felt original, but not overly complicated.
 However, this was later rewritten to better integrate with 5th Edition mechanics as a supplement rather than a replacement, and the college-specific subclass options were replaced by backgrounds, feats, spell lists, and magical items.

 For an academy of mages, I was surprised that only five new spells were added in Strixhaven: A Curriculum of Chaos.
 Reaching only across 1st- and 2nd-level, they extend across varied classes and many are added to character spell lists should they take a certain Strixhaven background.
 Each spell feels unique and multifaceted, designed to reward creative use.
 This did result in Wizards of the Coast publishing an Errata to clarify certain aspects of some spells that were unclear in the first printing.
 The new magic items are stylistic for students and feel appropriate to the setting, such as the Bottle of Boundless Coffee and college-specific magical textbooks.

 Creatures, monsters, and NPCs populate Strixhaven and the surrounding regions as friends and foes, fleshing out the setting to make everything feel new and exciting.
-From school mascots to college-specific mages to the Founder Dragons, forty-four new stat blocks range from CR ¼ to CR 25.
+From school mascots to college-specific mages to the Founder Dragons, 44 new stat blocks range from CR ¼ to CR 25.
 These actually felt like the greatest addition to making Strixhaven as a setting feel diverse and original, which will greatly enhance the wonder of a new setting for veteran players.

 While the allure of returning to college and roleplaying as a student of the arcane is alluring, I think the great resource Strixhaven: A Curriculum of Chaos offers in the breadth of inspiration.
 Running the actual adventures, as intended, will take a remarkable amount of preparation as a Dungeon Master, whether it is playing each entire year or crafting the narration between those key events.
 It is the high magic setting of a university styled in the subject of magical expertise that is valuable.